Professor of Biology

 Behavioral and Evolutionary Ecology, Avian Siblicide, Evolution of Reproductive Rates, Sex Allocation, Conservation Biology in the Galápagos Islands

 Our group’s research is on the evolutionary and behavioral ecology of birds.
-Of particular interest is the evolution of life histories, organizational effects connecting early life experiences to adult behavior, and conservation biology of boobies and albatrosses.
-We ask questions about the influence of variables such as costs of reproduction, environmental heterogenity and genetic architecture on the evolution of characters like clutch size, offspring sex ratio, and sibling competition.
-Since 1984 we have pursued a major field research effort in the Galápagos Islands, Ecuador on boobies.
-These birds provide excellent opportunities for experimental approaches to issues in evolutionary and behavioral ecology because they are tolerant of humans.
+Of particular interest is the evolution of life histories and conservation biology of seabirds like boobies and albatrosses.
+We ask questions about the influence of variables such as reproductive effort and environmental heterogeneity on the evolution of characters like clutch size, offspring sex ratio, and sibling competition.
+Since 1984 we have pursued a major field research effort in the Galapagos Islands, Ecuador on boobies, taking advantage of their tolerance of humans for comparative and experimental approaches to issues in evolutionary and behavioral ecology.

 (grad students in bold) (link to all publications)